Write your family history story by story

 Feeling overwhelmed about how to start writing your complete family history?
 Well, why not make it easier and write your family history story by story.

 Many family historians, including many who have attended my family history writing workshops, haven’t even attempted to start writing their family history because writing their story from beginning to end is just too daunting.
-However, if you want your family history research to reach more than the determined few who are prepared to wade through endless files, boxes, folders, genealogy software or whatever to find out what your years of research has uncovered, then you need to start wring your family history.
-And the best way to do this is to start small and write your family history story by story.
+However, if you want your family history research to reach more than the determined few who are prepared to wade through endless boxes, computer files or genealogy software to find out what your years of research has uncovered, then you need to start wring your family history.
+And the best way to do this is to start small by writing your family history story by story.

 Brainstorm some ideas